Do you own a chameleon?

 What to Do if Your Chameleon is Dying from MBD

-While chameleons may be more difficult to care for than most other pets, if you are acquainted with the common illnesses they suffer from and know how to tell if your chameleon is dying, you will be better equipped to properly care for your chameleon and ensure that it enjoys a long and happy life.
+While chameleons may be more challenging to care for than most other pets, if you are acquainted with the common illnesses they suffer from and know how to tell if your chameleon is dying, you will be better equipped to properly care for your chameleon and ensure that it enjoys a long and happy life.